 5) Asking major donors for money.

-In our experience, a lot of major donor teams spend too much time on cultivation.
+In my experience, a lot of major donor teams spend too much time on cultivation.
 Often there are years of events, parties, and visits with teams never (or only weakly) making the ask for fear of losing the access they have so painstakingly built up.
 What if major donor teams and prospects could build and agree on a process in advance that showed how the relationship might develop and clearly set out expectations on both sides?

 For teams, this might involve laying out a number of scenarios (still including the fun events) about what the charity could offer the prospect.
 For the prospect, they would be clearer about when they might be asked for money and the building blocks that both sides agree would need to be in place before an ask could be made.